 As I was making the list, I realized there are so many great romantic albums out there in every genre of music.
 The ones I picked are just ones I’m familiar with so I’m interested in hearing your favorites.

 From Sade's New Album - Soldier of Love

 When I think of sultry, seductive vocals able to create a romantic atmosphere, I think Sade.
 A girlfriend years ago turned me onto her music when I was cooking for her and I have been a fan ever since.

 I am thrilled she is back creating new music not because she had to, but because she wanted to.
 Bravo.
 This song, Long Hard Road is from her new album.

 Chateaubriand For Two - Roasted Beef Tenderloin

-Their is also a discrepancy about what sauce was served with his Chateaubriand.
-Some say it was a demi-glace sauce with white wine, butter, shallots and lemon juice.
+There is also a discrepancy about what sauce was served with his Chateaubriand.
+Some say it was a demi-glace sauce with white wine, butter, shallots, and lemon juice.
 Others say it was the classic Bernaise sauce.

 Buying the Beef

-You can go to the market and buy a whole tenderloin, trim it and cut the center part of the tenderloin out but it is a lot easier to ask your butcher to do it for you.
-At the same time he can cut the ends into steaks and grind whatever is left over to tasty burger meat.
+You can go to the market and buy a whole tenderloin, trim it, and cut the center part of the tenderloin out but it is a lot easier to ask your butcher to do it for you.
+At the same time, he can cut the ends into steaks and grind whatever is left over into tasty burger meat.